Popular Weird Succulents

 Crown of Thorns Plant (euphorbia milii).

 The crown of thorns is an amazing houseplant because it can effortlessly adjust to any dry indoor environment as well as room temperature.
-If best care and results are what you are looking for, make sure plant this succulent near a window where it can get sunlight for about 3 to 4 hours every day.
+If best care and results are what you are looking for, make sure to plant this succulent near a window where it can get sunlight for about 3 to 4 hours every day.
 This incredible succulent plant is light when it comes to missed watering.
 However, you need to ensure that you water the plant when its soil is completely parched.
 In Thailand, legend has it that the number of blooms that come into bud on this succulent foresees of the plant-keeper.
-So, be careful when taking its care!
+So, be careful when taking care!

-The Zebra Plant (Zebra haworthia).
+The Zebra Plant (Zebra haworthia)

-Panda Plant (kalanchoe tomentosa).
+Panda Plant (kalanchoe tomentosa)

-Roseum (sedum spurium).
+Roseum (sedum spurium)

 The roseum succulent plant is a low-growing plant that gets to be around 4 to 6 inches tall.
 In fact, it works best in pots or planters on a window ledge.
 In the summertime, the roseum builds bunches of light-pink star flowers that add a pop of colour to your home décor.
 Roseum favours full sun to partial sunlight.
 So, it is recommendable that you place it near your windowsill so it can get a reasonable amount of sunlight.

-Hens and Chicks (Sempervivum).
+Hens and Chicks (Sempervivum)

 Ever heard of the succulent that blooms impeccably on the rooftop of a building?
-The Hens and Chicks succulent plant can easily be spotted on the roofs of old Europe cottages.
+The Hens and Chicks succulents can easily be spotted on the roofs of old Europe cottages.
 It is deliberately planted so that roof slates can be kept in place to keep the building protected from fire and lightning.

-Zwartkop (aeonium arboreum).
+Zwartkop (aeonium arboreum)

-Sunburst (aeonium davidbramwellii).
+Sunburst (aeonium davidbramwellii)

 Whale’s Tongue Agave (agave ovatifolia).

 This succulent was originally cultivated in Mexico on mountains with altitudes of 3,700 to 7,000 feet.
 Its flat, wide, and light green leaves bear a resemblance to a whale’s tongue.
-Their massive size makes them suitable for outdoors.
+Their massive size makes them suitable for the outdoors.

 Succulents are exceptionally good at surviving in parched climates and just about every cactus is a succulent but not all succulents are cacti.
-These plants have become extremely popular among the individuals that understand what it is like having one at home or work.
+These plants have become extremely popular among individuals that understand what it is like to have one at home or work.
 Chances are that if you happen to drop by any office, you will have a close encounter with at least one of them.

 These varieties of perpetual plants are stunning for all those who are testing green thumbs for the first time.
 That’s because these house plants don’t call for much care and maintenance.
 4 to 6 hours of sunshine and some water from time to time will keep them blooming for years to come.